kbariotis/kostasbariotis.com/src/pages/gatsby-landing-page/index.md

 ---
-title: "How to create an SEO friendly and performant landing page with Gatsby.js"
+title: "Create an SEO friendly and performant landing page with Gatsby.js"
 path: "/gatsby-landing-page/"
 date: "2017-10-30T18:16:00.000Z"
 draft: true
 tags: Javascript, gatsby.js, react.js, SSR
 ---

 On this post, I will go through the process of creating a landing page using Gatsby.js and BootstrapCSS framework.
 I use the same process for all my projects and products and I can certainly say that it works like a charm every time.

 Gatsby.js will allow us to describe our page's functionality and appearence with React.js and take full advantage of React's ecosystem.
 Using BootstrapCSS we will be able create fast prototypes for our various components we are going to need for our page.
 For start, we will use a ready made template found free over the Web.

+For a quick introduction to Gatsby and it's benefits, I wrote an article recently that you may be find interesting.

+This tutorial requires basic knowledge of the React.js framework and ofcourse HTML/CSS.
+Node.js and npm must be installed on your system.

 Let's start.